Last Updated: December 15, 2024

 Standard Views: Microsoft Project offers a range of common views, including but not limited to:

-Resource Sheet - This view focuses on resources, showing resource names, definitions, and allocation details, which helps manage resources.
+• Resource Sheet - This view focuses on resources, showing resource names, definitions, and allocation details, which helps in managing resources.

 Customization and Configuration: Views can include specific columns, sort orders, filters, and grouping options.
 This allows users to adapt views to their unique project management needs.
 Customized views can then be saved and reused, which is especially beneficial when managing similar projects.